YananZhaoHiter/YananZhaoHiter.github.io/_pages/about.md

 MY Experience
 ======
-First year--Robot dancing
+* First year--Robot dancing
-Second year--Smart car competition in China
+* Second year--Smart car competition in China
-Third year--Intelligent operation of robot arm based on ROS(robot operating system)
-            Motion planning for autonomous vehicles
+* Third year--Intelligent operation of robot arm based on ROS(robot operating system) Motion planning for autonomous vehicles

 For more info
 ------
-If you have some questions or want to contact me, you can send me an e-mail(zhaoting_li@outlook.com).
+If you have some questions or want to contact me, you can send me an e-mail(zhaoting_li@outlook.com or lizhaoting@hit.edu.cn).